-The first Finnish-built satellite, Aalto University’s two-kilogram Aalto-2, was launched into space in the spring of 2017, drawing significant public attention to Finland as a space nation.
+The first Finnish-built satellite, Aalto University’s two-kilogram Aalto-2, was launched into space four years ago, drawing significant public attention to Finland as a space nation.
 In fact, Finnish technology had made its way into outer space long before that – used in numerous space scanners and satellites, deployed on the International Space Station (ISS) and even landed on Mars.

 Here are five Finnish space-related solutions that have made headlines in recent times.